markiavelli7/PhoneSystems/SystemTime/README.md

 ***1** - Google NTP Server (time.google.com) OR the Router IP Address

 ***2** - NTP Pool Server (pool.ntp.org) OR the DNS IP Address

+## What is NTP?

+National Time Protocol (NTP) is an internationally recognized time protocol used to keep systems chronologically in sync.
+Google maintains NTP servers (time.google.com) as does ntp.org (pool.ntp.org).
+Some of the free-to-use servers do go down from time-to-time.